BurnyMack/DeepWatch-AI/README.md

 The system from a high level perspective is divided into the following components:

-* bots - numerous crawlers of data feeds to consume data.
+* collectors- numerous crawlers of data feeds to consume data.
 * normaliser - normalisers ingest data from bots in real time and parse them into a SCHEMA.
 * analysers - consumes normalised data andcorrelates events and indicators using AI.
 * workers - shift data through workflows, read and write from databases, maintain and update the system.